KylexMak/startup/README.md

 - Data Base: Stores Users and recipes
 - Login: Registers families.
 Credentials stored in data base.
 Can't see recipe without authentication.
 - Websocket: Makes, deletes, or edits a recipe.

+# Deliverables
+## HTML Deliverables
+- HTML Pages: There are five pages in total.
+One for logging in, one for selecting which user to view, one for selecting what recipe, one to view the instructions, and one to add new recipes.
+- Links: The login page links to the user page.
+There is a navigation menu up at the top that links to every other page.
+Images and come buttons are also clickable which links to other pages.
+- Login: There is a small input box for their username and a faily code number that gives them access to other users who have the same family code.
+There is a login button too.
+- Images: There are thumbnail images and place holder images as the user will be able to select what they want as the displayed image.
+- Text: There is a text label for all images and buttons.
+There is placeholder text for instructions on how to cook a certian dish.
+- Database: The users, recipes, and instructions are data that is pulled from the database.
+- Websocket: The lives comment section represents the real time communication.